raphCode/master-thesis-muzero/introduction.typ

 me and in prior work.
 With this !impl, the modifications are experimentally evaluated on two aspects:
 First, an ablation study compares the influence of the different performance enhancements.
-Second, I confirm my !mp extension is able to learn a cooperative !mp !g.
+Second, I confirm my !mp extension is able to learn a collaborative !mp !g.